 - 1. That by May 1 of every school year, the administration will determine the number of spaces in each school available to choice students. - 2.
 That by June 1 of every school year, if consideration is being given to withdraw from the provisions of the school choice law, a public meeting will be held to review this decision. - 3.
 That resident students be given priority placement in any classes or programs within the Milton Public Schools. - 4.
 That the selection of non-resident students for admission when the number of requests exceeds the number of available spaces be in the form of a random drawing.
 There will be two (2) drawings for this purpose.
 The first will take place during the last week of the current school year but no later than July 1st.
 The second will be conducted during the week immediately preceding the opening of the next school year and will be based on the possibility of unexpected additional openings. - 5.
 Any student who is accepted for admission under the provisions of this policy is entitled to remain in the Milton Public Schools until their graduation from high school except if there is a lack of funding of the program. - 6.
-The School Committee affirms its position that it shall not discriminate in the admission of any child on the basis of race, color, religion, national origin, sex, age, sexual orientation, gender, gender identity, gender expression, gender conformity, gender transitioning, transgender status, gender variance, ancestry, athletic performance, disability, pregnancy, pregnancy related condition, academic performance or proficiency in the English language.
+The School Committee affirms its position that it shall not discriminate in the admission of any child on the basis of \race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, active military/veteran status, marital status, familial status, pregnancy, or pregnancy-related condition, homelessness, ancestry, ethnic background, national origin, or any other category protected by state or federal law, academic performance or proficiency in the English language.